charlires/everyio-challenge/README.md

 These users are created when the mongodb container runs for the first time
 see: mongo-init.js

-To make a request authenticated with a user you just dend a http header `Authentication: user@every.io` you can use any of the above or create you own straight in mongodb.
+To make a request authenticated with a user you just dend a http header `Authorization: user@every.io` you can use any of the above or create you own straight in mongodb.

 There is graphql resolver to manage users.